amitrrao/grocery-store-api/README.md

 * Step 3.
 Click on the 'grocery-item-controller' to see the list of all supported REST calls.

 * Step 4.
-Click on individual calls for more details about it.
+Click on individual REST methods for more details about it.

 * Step 5.
 For each REST call, there is a 'Try it out!' option to test that particular method.

 * Step 6.
-Verify that the ~/logs/exercise.log file has relevant messages.
+Verify that the ~/logs/exercise.log file has relevant log messages.